dimkarasav/pfPatatrackValidation/ProducerTest/README_pfpatatrackvalidation.md

 	The inputs here are the outputs of step (1a) and can be given either directly on "pfanalyzerCandidate_cfg.py"  to run locally or via a .txt on crab_test.py to run on crab.

+	b2) Added new branch (JetSubstructure) with an updated version of the producer/configuration that produces jet substructure information using the fastjet algorithm to recluster PF cands into jets.
+The jet radius is hardcoded into the producer on line 663 (by defaulkt it is set to 0.8).
+	Additionaly it saves information for gen particles (it is currently selecting only Z' particles and its decay products since it was optimized for a specific study using Z'->qq samples.)

+	For some reason this producer was compiling only on "Patatrack" cmssw releases so for now i added it in a different branch.

 2) Making comparison plots.